luqmanoop/use-command-score/readme.md

 #### options.keys

-Object key paths in `data`.
-The value of the key paths will be matched against `query`
+Object key paths in `haystack`.
+The value of the key paths will be matched against `needle`

 Type: `Array<string>`